SClovesgtx/wa2rasa/wa2rasa/README.rst

 Here a gif for you:

 .. figure:: https://media.giphy.com/media/zQxXPs9HhNJHZBI1Iy/giphy.gif
-   :alt: how to use package
+   :alt: how to use the wa2rasa

-   how to use package

 Author
 ======